About Murals

 An important point to finish this section with: Good mural artists will consider their mural in relation to the mural's natural or architectural setting, allowing the piece to become an aesthetic, social, and most importantly, cultural, artifact.

-Murals can be for Great Rooms, Living Rooms, Bedrooms, Dining Rooms i.e. Fifth Avenue Terrace (pictured below), Bathrooms, Solariums, Breakfast Rooms i.e. The Sound, Parlors, Private Offices i.e. Tropical Chappler... the list goes on and on.
+Murals are wonderful in Great Rooms, Living Rooms, Bedrooms, Dining Rooms, Bathrooms, Solariums, Breakfast Rooms, Parlors, Private Offices... the list goes on.
 The current trend for feature walls has increased commissions for muralists worldwide.
-A large hand-painted mural can be designed on a specific theme, incorporate personal images and elements and may be altered during the course of painting.
-The personal interaction between client and muralist is often a unique experience for an individual not usually involved in the arts.
+Large hand-painted murals can be designed on a specific theme, incorporate personal images and elements and may be altered by concept adjustments during the course of painting.
+Most importantly, the personal connection and interaction between patron and artist is an amazing and unique experience, especially for people not usually involved in the arts.
+You are allowed a glimpse into Creation itself.